tgrecojr/agentrunner/docs/05-validation.md

 ## 6. Changes from Original Specification

-### Removed Components
+This version (1.1) simplified the monitoring infrastructure to enable faster initial implementation.
+Advanced monitoring features are fully documented in **[06-future-considerations.md](./06-future-considerations.md)**.

+### Summary of Changes
-- **MonitoringCollector** (as separate service) - Replaced with simple StructuredLogger utility
+- **Removed Components**: MonitoringCollector (replaced with StructuredLogger utility)

-### Removed Features
-- Prometheus metrics collection and `/metrics` endpoints
-- Grafana dashboards and visualization
-- Advanced alerting with threshold-based triggers
-- Centralized metrics aggregation

-### Simplified Features
+- **Removed Features**: Prometheus metrics, Grafana dashboards, advanced alerting
-- **Requirement 10**: Changed from "Monitoring and Observability" to "Basic Logging with Trace IDs"
+- **Simplified Requirement 10**: Changed from "Monitoring and Observability" to "Basic Logging with Trace IDs"
-  - Removed 10.5 (alerting requirement)
-  - Simplified 10.1-10.4 to focus on structured logging and trace_id

-### Added for Future Consideration
-- Centralized monitoring infrastructure (Prometheus, Grafana)
-- Log aggregation platforms (ELK stack, Loki, etc.)
-- Advanced alerting and notifications
-- Distributed tracing systems (Jaeger, Zipkin)
-- Performance metrics dashboards
+- **Tasks Reduced**: From 143 to 125 (18 fewer)
+- **Acceptance Criteria Reduced**: From 60 to 56

+For complete specifications of deferred features, including MonitoringCollector design, Prometheus/Grafana configuration, and implementation tasks, see **[06-future-considerations.md](./06-future-considerations.md)**.

 ## 7. Risk Analysis and Mitigation